ska-telescope/lmc-base-classes/docs/src/guide/getting_started.rst

    must be implemented; for example the component manager's ``on()`` method must be implemented to actually tell the component to turn on.

+   For methods which are long running, an additional method can be implemented to check that the component is in the allowed state.
+   This sanity check should be used by the concurrency mechanism to evaluate if it has the green light execute the component conrol.

    Note that component *control* and component *monitoring* are decoupled from each other.
 So, for example, a component manager's ``on()`` method should not directly call the callback that tells the